 Keeping Active with CF

 Why is it important to keep active with CF?
 Because it makes you feel better!
-And because children, teenagers and adults who fit exercise into their regime keep healthier than those who don’t.
+And because children, teenagers and adults with CF who fit exercise into their regime keep healthier than those who don’t.

 We are so passionate about the benefits to both your physical and mental health that we have teamed up with the Exeter University research team to look for more evidence on how best to support you.
 Many of you have met our Exercise Practitioners in clinic and enjoyed peddling on the CPET bike, with a program tailored to your own needs – even some of you whose legs were only just long enough!